santanuroul123/argocd-in-one-shot/Bonus_https_hosting_argocd/README.md

     ![alb-url](output_images/image-8.png)

-2. Point your domain `argocd.yourdomain.com` to this load balancer in DNS as a CNAME record
+2. Point your domain `argocd.yourdomain.com` (replace with your actual domain) to this load balancer in DNS of your domain as a CNAME record

     ![cname-adding](output_images/image-3.png)